Welcome To LI Integrated Physical Therapy Bohemia, NY

 How Can a Chiropractor Help?

-To treat a cervicogenic headache, physical therapy Bohemia, NY may utilize spinal manipulation (adjustments) and/or joint mobilization to realign the upper part of the spine in the neck, also known as the cervical spine.
+To treat a cervicogenic headache, sport physical therapy Bohemia, NY may utilize spinal manipulation (adjustments) and/or joint mobilization to realign the upper part of the spine in the neck, also known as the cervical spine.
 The purpose of this therapy is to restore pain-free motion to the neck.
 You may also be prescribed exercises to stretch and strengthen the deep neck flexors.
 This group of muscles is responsible for your simple, everyday movements such as turning your head or nodding.
 Working on these muscles facilitates better posture and support for the neck as these can help your ability to closely strength your neck.

 Some of the most effective treatments for migraines include neuromuscular massage and multidisciplinary care intervention.
 Neuromuscular massage consists primarily of trigger point therapy, applying pressure with the fingers, knuckles, or elbow.
 This helps release lactic acid from the muscles and promotes the flow of blood and oxygen.
 Efforts are typically focused on the back, shoulder, and neck.
 Multidisciplinary care involves incorporating physical therapy exercises, stress management and relaxation techniques, and nutritional counseling to improve overall health and reduce the risk of experiencing migraines.